bytebase/bytebase.com-old/content/docs/batch-change/multi-tenant-change.md

 1. Within the project, click **Databases** tab and you'll see the **Tenant Database Name Template** section.
 Click **Edit**, input `{{DB_NAME}}__{{TENANT}}` and click **Update**.
 ![cmt-db-naming-template-update](/static/docs/batch-change/cmt-db-naming-template-update.webp)

-2. click **New DB**, if the database name doesn't match the template, there will be error.
+2. Click **New DB**, if the database name doesn't match the template, there will be error.

 <img src="/static/docs/batch-change/cmt-naming-error.webp" width="50%" style="margin:1% 0;" alt="cmt-naming-error" />